deepakbackuply/softaculous_api/cpanel/guide/upgrade_ins.md

-# Install Script via API
+## Upgrade installation using Softaculous API

 This document explains how to upgrade an installation using Softaculous API.